Please enter both an email address and a password.

 Head, John alias Williams, Thomas

-Following the public concern over the ressurectionists the Anatomy Act of 1832 was passed.
-The Act allowed surgeons and students to dissect bodies that were unclaimed after death, many of these had died in a workhouse, prison or hospital, with the passing of this bill effectively cutting off the bodysnatching trade.
+Following the public concern over the resurrectionists the Anatomy Act of 1832 was passed.
+The Act allowed surgeons and students to dissect bodies that were unclaimed after death.
+Many of these had died in a workhouse, prison or hospital, with the passing of this bill effectively cutting off the bodysnatching trade.

 Saffron Mackay, Assistant Archivist